Big-Ice-Games/BIG/README.md

 # BIG

 Base Library used among all Big Ice Games projects.

+First of all you need to install <a href="https://github.com/GlitchEnzo/NuGetForUnity" target="_blank">`NuGetForUnity`</a>.

+After that open it through NuGet > Manage NuGet Packages.
+Search for <a href="https://github.com/autofac/Autofac" target="_blank">`Autofac`</a> and install it.

+Now you are ready to install BIG.
+Go to Window > Package Manager > Click plus `+` sign button in the left upper corner and select `Install Package from git URL`.
+Use this repository git url to download it : https://github.com/Big-Ice-Games/BIG.git.

 ## <a href="https://github.com/Big-Ice-Games/BIG/tree/main/Runtime/DI" target="_blank">`DI`</a>
 Dependency injection is the backbone of Big Ice Games projects.